 - A Professional Certificate in ESE requires successful completion of 9

-- ESE Certificate credit hours may also be applied towards a full degree in ESE, provided the student is admitted to the Graduate School for the ME degree in ESE.
+- ESE Certificate credit hours may be applied towards a full Masters degree, provided the student is admitted to the Graduate School.
+However, credit hours may not count towards both a BS and a masters degree.

 All ESE core courses, ESE electives and recommended ECEE electives are three credit hours each.